Probation Violations in Georgia

 (5) Prohibited from seeking election to a local board of education.

-Technical Violation: A technical violation of your probation means that you have failed to meet a technical condition of your probation such as failing to pay any fines, fees or restitution.
+A technical violation of your probation means that you have failed to meet a technical condition of your probation such as failing to pay any fines, fees, or restitution.
 Or, failing to report to your probation officer or leaving the jurisdiction.
+These violations do not involve committing new crimes but rather failing to adhere to administrative requirements.
+Even though they may seem minor, technical violations can still result in serious consequences, including extended probation or jail time.

-Special Condition Violation: A special condition violation of your probation means that you have failed to fulfill a special condition of your probation such as failing to comply with drug testing or programming conditions.
+A special condition violation of your probation means that you have failed to fulfill a special condition of your probation such as failing to comply with drug testing or programming conditions.
+These conditions are typically tailored to address specific issues related to your rehabilitation.
+Failure to meet these special conditions can lead to more severe penalties, as they are considered crucial for ensuring your successful reintegration into society.

-Substantive Violation: A substantive violation of your probation means that you have committed another criminal offense while on probation and was arrested.
+A substantive violation of your probation means that you have committed another criminal offense while on probation and were arrested.
 It is the most serious of the violations and could result in the revocation of your probation and you serving the remainder of your sentence in jail or prison.
 Other consequences of violating your probation can include:

 Usually, when a person violates their probation, a warrant is issued for their arrest.
 The person will then be required to attend a court hearing, in which, a judge will determine whether a violation occurred.
 At the hearing, the person’s probation officer may be questioned by the judge as to his or her recommendation to revoke the probationer’s probation.
 If the judge determines that a violation has occurred, he or she will then determine the penalty.